Cloud-Washed vs. Cloud-Native Software

 The importance of security

-Security has always been a core concern at Signiant, because we consistently deal with high-value, large asset file transfers through the internet.
+Security has always been a core concern at Signiant because we consistently deal with high-value, large asset file transfers through the internet.
 Traditionally, most of our clients are involved in the Media & Entertainment industries, where security of their intellectual and creative property is paramount.
 However, we’ve been working with more clients from a variety of industries as companies overall are taking on large-scale digital data projects.
 Our larger clients are moving massive files like entire movies worth millions to billions in investment.
-Other clients moving smaller assets still need Enterprise-grade security features to move their intellectual property that is at the heart of their business.
-We take security extremely seriously; applying multiple layers of security and end-to-end encryption of data to both of our SaaS products – Media Shuttle and Signiant Flight.
+Other clients moving smaller assets still need Enterprise-grade security features to move the intellectual property that is at the heart of their business.
+We take security extremely seriously; applying multiple layers of security and end-to-end encryption of data to our SaaS products.